Do restaurant staff eat leftovers?

 6. Blitz herb stems into a sauce or add to stock.

-READ ALSO: Is anesthesiologist in high demand?
+READ ALSO: Is there any MVNO in India?

 What is the importance of storing excess food?